 A Track Record of Industry Breakthroughs

-IDE has also innovated with 16” membranes in a vertical array for large-scale projects, a proprietary Boron Removal System, a patented Direct Osmosis Cleaning (DOC) membrane cleaning system, heat re-use technologies, implementation of pipe-jacking and sludge treatment methods, as well as many other environmental breakthroughs.
+We have also introduced into the market 16” membranes in a vertical array for large-scale projects, a proprietary Boron Removal System, a patented Direct Osmosis Cleaning (DOC) membrane cleaning system, heat re-use technologies, implementation of pipe-jacking and sludge treatment methods, as well as many other environmental breakthroughs.

 IDE’s proprietary compressing technologies are revolutionary developments that enable IDE to slash the energy required to heat, cool and evaporate water.